HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 **eDNA Lab Van:** This space contains two BioSafety II cabinets (BSC), a UV crosslinker, a dedicated -20 freezer and fridge, and benchspace.
 Only low-biomass eDNA molecular procedures are performed here, such as eDNA extractions, eDNA quantification and aliquoting, and preparation of eDNA samples for PCR amplification.

 **General Lab Space:** This space contains one BioSafety II cabinet (BSC), a UV crosslinker, a dedicated -20 °C freezer and fridge, and benchspace.
-We utilize this space for fieldwork preparation, tissue extractions, concentrated eDNA extractions for qPCR testing, etc.
+We utilize this space for fieldwork preparation, tissue extractions, concentrated eDNA extractions for qPCR testing, qPCR reaction setup, etc.

 **PCR Room:** This space contains PCR machines, a qPCR machine, and all equipment needed for gel electrophoresis.
 Only high-biomass molecular or post-PCR molecular procedures are performed in this room.